mohakraaj/IntrusionDetectionSystem/Preprocess/README.md

 Kddcup.data: Data Set Which is used by info.py , bcoz of its heavy size file is not uploaded .
 You can upload it and put it in root directory from(http://kdd.ics.uci.edu/databases/kddcup99/kddcup.data.gz)

+Attributes.py : has all possible values of attributes given global variable

+Attribute_list : Names of the attributes .